grz0zrg/fsynth/documentation/mk/docs/tutorials/images_import.md

 ```
 #### Image settings

-Imported images have several settings which can be accessed by clicking on the image thumbnail and by clicking on the *settings* button, the image settings dialog will be shown
+Imported images have several settings which can be quickly accessed by right-clicking on the image thumbnail or by left-clicking on the image thumbnail and by clicking on the *settings* button, the image settings dialog will be shown

 ![Fragment image settings](images/image_settings.png)